Thomas Fitzmaurice (MP): Career

 He was called to the bar at Middle Temple.
 In 1777 he married Mary O'Brien (1755-1831), who became suo jure 4th Countess of Orkney in 1791.
 Their son, born in 1778, was John Fitzmaurice, Viscount Kirkwall; he died before his mother, but Viscount Kirkwall was the father of the 5th Earl of Orkney, Thomas John Hamilton Fitzmaurice.

 Thomas and William Fitzmaurice enjoyed a close relationship, both as brothers and in parliament where Thomas "naturally followed his brother's lead".
 William briefly served as MP for Chipping Wycome in 1760–61.
 After William was elevated to the House of Lords, he arranged for Thomas to replace Isaac Barré as Member of Parliament for Calne in December 1762.
+In 1763 he was also elected to the Irish House of Commons for County Kerry, but continued to spend most of his time in England.
 Thomas represented Calne unopposed until 1774, when he moved to Chipping Wycome, another rotten borough controlled by his brother, exchanging seats with Barré.
 However, whereas William eventually became Prime Minister of Great Britain, Thomas Fitzmaurice had left Parliament by 1780, replaced in Chipping Wycome by Charles Stanhope.

 In 1776 Fitzmaurice bought the Lleweni Hall estate in Denbighshire from Sir Robert Cotton for £110,000, where he established a large, Palladian-style factory, 400 ft long, to bleach linen from his Irish estates.
 He was High Sheriff of Denbighshire in 1781-2 and High Sheriff of Flintshire in 1783.
 He sought a private prosecution of William Davies Shipley, Dean of St Asaph, for seditious libel, for publishing a leaflet advocating political reforms in 1783, leading to the notorious case of the Dean of St Asaph.